WhereJuly/62-http-convenience-pack/readme.md

 ![Last Commit](https://img.shields.io/github/last-commit/WhereJuly/62-http-convenience-pack.svg)
 ![License](https://img.shields.io/npm/l/http-convenience-pack.svg) -->

-The package is in final state, no pending functionality.
+The package is in a usage-ready state, no pending functionality.
 It is actively maintained.
 It moves to production-ready `>= v1.0.0` as the initial usage feedback confirms it has no major missing use cases.

 # HTTP Convenience Pack